 The fundamental issue here appears to be the repeated use of the WRK (daily or weekly), enabling it to act as a self-monitoring technique.
 From an internal validity point of view, any PRCI benefits may be due to an interaction between the monitoring and the PRCI, rather than the PRCI itself.
 Indeed, a study by Korotitsch and Nelson-Gray (1999) exploring the concept of self-monitoring research in assessment and treatment proposed that the reactive effects of self-monitoring may make an adjunctive contribution to the beneficial treatment effects when used alongside other interventions.

 The PRCI was designed to help women re-interpret the demands of the waiting period in a more positive way (Ockhuijsen et al. 2014b) and the aim of the WRK in this feasibility study was to measure treatment specific reactions to using this by capturing the intervention’s weekly effects.
 However, it seems evident that the weekly monitoring and associated reactivity to the WRK in itself have had an impact on the reporting of emotional and physical reactions.
 A future definitive study of the PRCI would need to pay careful consideration to how to disentangle this ‘methodological artefact’ (Ockhuijsen 2014) and the effects of the PRCI to ensure the internal validity of any future study.
 Ockhuijsen et al. (2014a) showed that when the PRCI is used alone it demonstrates greater benefits than when combined with monitoring (on quantitative measures).

-The Intervention

 Although previous studies had shown no detrimental side effects of the PRCI (Lancastle and Boivin 2008; Ockhuijsen et al. 2013b; Ockhuijsen et al. 2014b), establishing the acceptability of the intervention to women with RPL was an important consideration of this study.
 Indeed, Sekhon et al. (2017) propose that determining acceptability has become an important consideration in the design, evaluation and implementation of health care interventions.
 Successful implementation of an intervention, such as the PRCI, depends on the acceptability of the intervention to the recipients.
 Certainly, there was a concern at the outset of this study that women with RPL may find the concept of positive reappraisal difficult to understand and be sceptical of the value of using a self-managed intervention, given the extreme levels of anxiety and emotional turmoil they experience during the waiting period of a new pregnancy.
 As such, one of the main objectives of this feasibility study was to assess to what extent the PRCI was judged by women as suitable and functional to address their psychological needs and be practical and serviceable to use.
 In general, the quantitative findings from this feasibility study suggest that participants’ willingness to take part in the study and general compliance in using the PRCI is an encouraging sign that women with RPL might be receptive to this intervention.